uclahs-cds/pipeline-recalibrate-BAM/README.md

 ## Pipeline Steps

-### 1. Split genome into intervals for parallelization
+### 1. Split genome or target intervals into sub-intervals (either scattered or by chromosome) for parallelization
-Use the input target intervals and split them into intervals for parallel processing.
+Use the input target intervals or the whole genome intervals and split them into sub-intervals for parallel processing.

 ### 2. Realign Indels
 Generate indel realignment targets and realign indels.